“As an Amazon Associate, I earn from qualifying purchases at no cost to you.”

-Whether it’s wash day or you’re styling your hair before heading to work, you’ve been noticing that your comb, brush, and bathroom sink are filled with strands of your hair!
+Whether it’s wash day or you’re styling your hair before heading to work, you’ve noticed that your comb, brush, and bathroom sink are filled with strands of your hair!

 You've probably asked yourself, "Am I using the wrong products?"
 "Is it stress?"
 "Is it heat damage?"
 The reality is that none of those things may be to blame for your hair loss.
 There could be some other explanation that is causing you to lose hair with every stroke of your hairbrush.